MeteoSwiss-APN/pytrajplot/README.md

 ### Shortcut using Makefile

-Instead of intalling the environment and the package with the above commands, you may alternatively use the available Makfile.
+Instead of intalling the environment and the package with the above commands, you may alternatively use the available Makefile.
-Note however that providing a Makefile is no longer supported by the MeteoSwiss blueprint and the Makefile may therefore be removed in a future release.
+Using the Makefile is deprecated, because MeteoSwiss' blueprint stopped the support.
+It will be removed in a future version.
+Please migrate to instruction in section [With Conda](#with-conda).
 Use `make help` to see other available make targets.
 Use the `--dry-run` option to see the commands `make` would run without executing them.

     make install
-    make tests
+    make test

 ---
 ### Test results